brianc/node-pg-copy-streams/README.md

 ## how? what? huh?

-Did you know the _all powerful_ PostgreSQL supports streaming binary data directly into and out of a table?
+Did you know that PostgreSQL supports streaming binary data directly into and out of a table?
 This means you can take your favorite CSV or TSV or whatever format file and pipe it directly into an existing PostgreSQL table.
 You can also take a table and pipe it directly to a file, another database, stdout, even to `/dev/null` if you're crazy!

 What this module gives you is a [Readable](http://nodejs.org/api/stream.html#stream_class_stream_readable) or [Writable](http://nodejs.org/api/stream.html#stream_class_stream_writable) stream directly into/out of a table in your database.
 This mode of interfacing with your table is _very fast_ and _very brittle_.
 You are responsible for properly encoding and ordering all your columns.
 If anything is out of place PostgreSQL will send you back an error.
 The stream works within a transaction so you wont leave things in a 1/2 borked state, but it's still good to be aware of.

-If you're not familiar with the feature (I wasn't either) you can read this for some good helps: http://www.postgresql.org/docs/9.3/static/sql-copy.html
+If you're not familiar with the feature (I wasn't either) you can read this for some good helps: http://www.postgresql.org/docs/9.6/static/sql-copy.html

 ## examples

-### pipe from a table to stdout
+### pipe from a table to stdout (copyOut - copy-to)

 ```js
 var { Pool } = require('pg')